-Another remotely located place in the Alaska Hot Springs list is Kanuti Hot Springs, located just a few miles north of Arctic Circle.
+Another remote location in the Alaska Hot Springs list is Kanuti Hot Springs, just a few miles north of the Arctic Circle.
 It offers two pools for a relaxing natural steamy spa with encircling forests.

-Kanuti Wildlife Refuge administers the place, and you may ask for their permission for camping.
+Kanuti Wildlife Refuge administers the place, and you may ask for their permission to camp.
 Guided tours are available for hiking and kayaking.

 14. Circle Hot Springs

-Circle Hot Springs is situated at Steese Highway, 100 miles northeast of Fairbanks, Alaska.
-It offers a dozen of campsites with year-round camping activities.
+Circle Hot Springs is situated on Steese Highway, 100 miles northeast of Fairbanks, Alaska.
+It offers a dozen campsites with year-round camping activities.

-You can enjoy spring water at around 135 degree-Fahrenheit temperature.
-It is an ideal camping destination with the necessary amenities.
-Visitors also enjoy the Northern Light display here.
+You can enjoy spring water at around 135 degrees temperature.
+It is an ideal camping destination with the necessary amenities, as visitors also enjoy the Northern Light display here.

 15. Melozi Hot Springs

-The final inclusion in Alaska Hot Springs List is lesser-known but beautiful Melozi Hot Springs.
+The final inclusion in the Alaska Hot Springs List is the lesser-known but beautiful Melozi Hot Springs.
 Just 30 miles northeast of Ruby, Alaska, this place offers a cluster of around 20 mineral springs.

-It is a remotely located place with the beauty of the wilderness.
-Private aircraft service is available for your convenience.
+It is a remotely located place with the beauty of the wilderness, but private aircraft service is available for your convenience.